 Chrishanti Blackwood is the Well-being Advisor at Lark Hill Village in Nottingham.
-She’s worked for ExtraCare for five years.
+She’s worked for ExtraCare for more than 10 years.
 Here, she tells us what her job is like…

 It’s nursing as nursing should be.
 Advice, support, care, you name it!
 Our residents know I’m there, and that’s reassuring for them.

 Today I had my drop-in clinic and 15 residents came along.
 That’s more than average; I usually get between eight and 12.

 After my drop-in, I did some resident assessments.
 The assessments are like the little MOTs that practice nurses do.
 I also work with GPs and organise things like flu vaccine clinics, and run quite a few groups – chair-based exercise and weight management are both popular.

 Every day is a school day.
 I’m always learning, whether it’s things that are changing or new medication techniques.
 I’m also very lucky because my Village Manager encourages me to get training.
 We also have regular meetings with the Level 5 Nurses and the Well-being Advisors, and the Well-being and Community Manager quick to email us with information.
 We’ve got good links.

 And it’s not all about work!
 My most memorable day was probably my 13,000 foot sky dive with one of our residents.
 I don’t know why I volunteered because I’m not good with heights.
 I misheard and volunteered and couldn’t back out!